Magtymguly Pyragy: Later life

 I am separated from my sweet-talking love.

-Magtymguly died in 1782.
+Magtymguly died in 1807.
 His resting place is in the village of Aq Taqeh-ye Qadim, in Golestan Province, Iran.
 Nowadays, his tomb is the site of pilgrimages at which prayers and Sufi "dhikrs" are performed by members of different ethnic groups.

 Sufism and mysticism

 A number of Magtymguly's poems display Sufistic philosophical attitudes that stress certain teachings and practices of the Quran and the sunnah, describing ethical and spiritual goals.

-Regarded as an initiation rite often seen in Sufism, it is believed that Magtymguly received his poetic talent from the prophet Muhammad in one of his dreams.

 A number of Magtymguly's ghazals, however, when taken out of context, seem to make antinomian statements with regard to religion.
 Despite this, Magtymguly should not be compared to an Uzbek poet Mashrab, who was an antinomian heterodox Sufi and hanged in 1712, nor should he be compared to an Iraqi Turkmen poet Nesimi, who adopted self-deification stance.
 Antinomian heterodoxy appears not to be the major trend in Magtymguly's poetry.
 His conventional stand, in fact, is the Sufi station of khajrat (bewilderment).

 The following is an excerpt from Magtymguly's "Ýar senden" poem is an exemplary work containing all of the familiar Sufi elements: